catzy007/catzy007.github.io/posts/2020-07-03-my-journey-to-proxmox-and-pfsense-on-budget/content.md

 the worse part is Proxmox only install in GPT mode.
 Then i found this [Reddit post](https://www.reddit.com/r/homelab/comments/7knwk7/proxmox_with_mbr/) someone posted that i can install Debian in `MBR` then install Proxmox on top and i did just that.

-First i install Debian and unfortunately i forgot to uncheck the GUI mode so yeah i had to dealt with that later.
+First i install Debian and unfortunately i forgot to uncheck the GUI mode so i had to dealt with that later.
 Next install Proxmox.
-Just follow this [wonderful tutorial](https://pve.proxmox.com/wiki/Install_Proxmox_VE_on_Debian_Buster) hehe.
-Okay really their explanation is better than me, and mostly you just do `apt install` so yeah.
+Just follow this [wonderful tutorial](https://pve.proxmox.com/wiki/Install_Proxmox_VE_on_Debian_Buster).
+Okay really their explanation is better than me, and mostly you just do `apt install`.

 <div class="row">
 	<div class="col-sm-2"></div>